Khonani: Plot

 Meanwhile, Liz Lemon (Tina Fey) is distraught to learn that although her writing staff sometimes hang out after work, they never invite her.
-She tells Jack—her boss—about this, however, Jack explains that it is best for her to keep her distance from them.
+She tells Jack—her boss—about this.
+However, Jack explains that it is best for her to keep her distance from them.
 Later, Liz's assistant Cerie Xerox (Katrina Bowden) announces that her wedding is back on and that Liz and Jenna Maroney (Jane Krakowski) need to plan a bachelorette party for her.
 Liz decides to have the party at her apartment and prove to her employees—who are invited—that she can be fun to be with.
 At the bachelorette party, staff members Pete Hornberger (Scott Adsit), Frank Rossitano (Judah Friedlander), James "Toofer" Spurlock (Keith Powell) and J. D. Lutz (John Lutz) show up, but want to leave as they are not having a good time.
 Liz gets upset about this, calls them out for not inviting her to hang out with them and demands that they apologize to her.

 At the same time, Tracy Jordan (Tracy Morgan) is torn between his commitments to his pregnant wife Angie Jordan (Sherri Shepherd) and his desire to party.
-He asks NBC page Kenneth Parcell (Jack McBrayer) to assist with any of Angie's needs, however, it becomes too much for Kenneth to deal with and he tells Tracy that he needs to be with her instead.
+He asks NBC page Kenneth Parcell (Jack McBrayer) to assist with any of Angie's needs, but it becomes too much for Kenneth to deal with and he tells Tracy that he needs to be with her instead.
 Tracy realizes he needs to be with Angie, but changes his mind and goes to a strip club.
 After returning home and in order to stay there, Tracy decides to wear his dog's shock collar on himself.
 Tracy then sends Kenneth to take his place at Liz's party.
 Unbeknownst to Kenneth, Tracy's dog has followed him to the bachelorette party.
 Kenneth bursts in Liz's home with Tracy's dog right behind him, resulting in the staff hiding from the dog after it attacks them.
 They all turn to Liz to get rid of the dog, which she at first refuses.
 She eventually agrees to help them, after they tell her she is a mother figure to them and that nobody wants to go drinking with their mom.
 Liz finds comfort in this, so she distracts the dog, and the staff exits her apartment unharmed.